ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 .. note::

     Earlier, ``SitlPort`` was used in place of ``ControlPort`` in the settings.
-This change is applicable in the latest AirSim master.
+This change is applicable in the latest AirSim master & binaries `v1.3.0` and later.
 The update is backwards-compatible so even if you're using ``SitlPort``, it'll work.

 First launch AirSim, after that launch the ArduPilot SITL using